luoshao23/CFA/level_3/Alternative_investment_portfolio_management_and_private_wealth_management.md

 + public stock
 + private equity
++ commercial or real estate

+### investment risks

++ systematic risk
++ company-specific risk
-+ real estate
++ property-specific risk: the non-systematic risk taht is specific to woning a particular piece of real estate

 ### basic

 + common objectives
   + risk reduction
-  + csh flow needs should be identified, liquidity
+  + cash flow needs should be identified, liquidity
   + maximize after-tax return
 + specific objectives and constraints
+  + with respect to concentrated stock position
-  + mandated to hold shares
+    + incentive compensation or mandated to hold shares
     + maintain effective voting control
     + enchance the current income
+  + with respect to privately owned businesses
+    + growth phase has just begun
+    + maintain total control of the company
+    + give senior management and other key employees the opportunity to eventually acquire control of the business
+    + plans to pass control of the business to the next generation
+  + with respect to real estate
-  + necessary for the successful operation of a business enterprise
+    + maintain control because the property is an essential asset necessary for the successful operation of a business enterprise
+    + retain ownership to pass to the next generation
+    + benefit from a recent purchase or development through price appreciation

 ### tax and illiquidity

-+ trigger an immediate and sometimes significant taxable capital gain for the owner
++ asset **outright** will usually trigger an immediate and sometimes significant taxable capital gain for the owner
 + generally illiquid

 ### capital market and institutional constraints

 + the legal relationship
-+ margin lending rules: 如股权质押
++ margin lending rules(保证金贷款): 如股权质押
 + company insiders and executive
 + contractual restrictions and employer mandates
 + capital market limitations